boazsegev/plezi/README.md

 method names starting with an underscore ('_') will NOT be made public by the router: so while '/people' is public ( [try it](http://localhost:3000/people) ), '/_send_message' will return a 404 not found error ( [try it](http://localhost:3000/_send_message) ).

+## Anorexic Helpers and Logging

+The Anorexic module (also `AN`) has methods to help with logging, asynchronous callbacks, dynamic routes, dynamic services and more.

+Logging:

+    require 'anorexic'

+    # simple logging of strings
+    AN.info 'log info'
+    AN.warn 'log warning'
+    AN.error 'log error'
+    AN.fatal "log a fatal error (shuoldn't be needed)."
+    AN.log_raw "Write raw strings to the logger."

+    # the logger accepts exceptions as well.
+    begin
+        raise "hell"
+    rescue Exception => e
+        AN.error e
+    end

+Asynchronous callbacks (works only while services are active and running):

+    require 'anorexic'

+    def my_shutdown_proc time_start
+        puts "Services were running for #{Time.now - time_start} seconds."
+    end

+    # shutdown callbacks
+    AN.on_shutdown(Kernel, :my_shutdown_proc, Time.now) { puts "this will run after shutdown." }
+    AN.on_shutdown() { puts "this will run too." }

+    AN.callback(Kernel, :puts, "Please tell me your name?") do AN.callback(Kernel, :gets) {|name| puts "hello #{name}"}
+    end

+    puts "Anorexic will start eating our code once we exit terminal."

 ## Food for thought - advanced controller uses

 Here's some food for thought - code similar to something actually used at some point while developing the applicatio template used by `anorexic new myapp`: